NHS England Primary Care Prescribing Guidance

 The proposals would not affect the prescribing of items for chronic conditions or minor illnesses that are symptomatic or a side effect of something more serious, NHS England said.

 Interested parties have until 14th March 2018 to respond via the public consultation on the NHS England website.
-PSNC considered its response to the consultation at its January 2018 meeting and it will publish its consultation response shortly, as it may help inform the responses of LPCs and pharmacy contractors to the consultation.
+PSNC considered its response to the consultation at its January 2018 meeting and it can be downloaded by clicking on the link below.

 Commenting on the publication of the consultation document, Alastair Buxton, Director of NHS Services at PSNC, said: